aferre88/5gdrone-docs/docs/install.md

-# Setting up the 5GDrone Device
+# Setting up the SorusBoxScan Device

 !!! note
     This page will guide you through the installation of the software required to run the device.
 [Details on the physical mounting of the device](https://www.waveshare.com/w/upload/d/d8/SIM8202G-M2-5G-HAT-Assembly-en.jpg) can be found on the manufacturer's website.